Photo by Rob Maccoll, licensed under the Creative Commons Attribution 2.0 Generic license.

 Explore the data on the TrackGBV Dashboard.

-The Sentencing Act needs to explicitly prohibit these factors.
-Gender stereotypes, customary reconciliation, and compensation should not be available as mitigating factors in gender-based violence cases.
 Another gap is the lack of sexual harassment legislation.
 Solomon Islands still hasn’t acted on Cycle 3 Recommendation to criminalise sexual harassment.
 While there are limited provisions for women in the public service, women in the private and informal sectors have no legal protection at all.
 The Labour Act needs to be amended to fill that gap.

 Read the full submission below.